Setting Work Expectations

 Help them to see the big picture, to have a clear view up and down and across the organization

-Create performance goals that focus specifically on accomplishments that will impact the business.
+Create work expectations that focus specifically on accomplishments that will impact the business.
 Create distinct development goals to focus on what the employee will learn.
-Keep these types of goals independent to make it easier to coach employees and to review and appraise their performance
+Keep these independent to make it easier to coach employees and to review and appraise their performance

 - Describe achievements that are within the control of the performer.

-- To the extent possible, frontline workers should not have goals that are made or broken by the actions of another department, unit or the general economy.
+- To the extent possible, frontline workers should not have work expectations that are made or broken by the actions of another department, unit or the general economy.
 A Department Leader, on the other hand, has a role that is expected to foresee problems and create contingency plans

-- The best goals rely on performance, not on external factors.
+- The best work expectations rely on performance, not on external factors.